godfat/rest-graph/doc/tutorial.md

         secret: 'YYYYYYYYYYYYYYYYYYYYYYYYYYY'
         canvas: 'yourcanvasname'
         callback_host: 'my.production.host.com'
-        iframe: true

   If you push to Heroku your production callback_host should be `yourappname.heroku.com`.
-You can use a tunnel for your development environment and test your application without struggling to push it to Heroku every time you make some changes.
+You can also access your app directly running `rails s` in your console, but if you are behind a NAT (you don't have an external IP), you will have to use a service called a tunnel in order to make your application accessible to the outer world (and Facebook callbacks).
 You'll find more information on the tunneling here: <http://tunnlr.com/>.

-7. Let's create a first controller for your app - ScratchController.
+6. Let's create a first controller for your app - ScratchController.

       rails g controller Scratch

-8. The next step will be to include rest-graph to your controller.
+7. The next step will be to include rest-graph to your controller.
 You should put these two lines in:

       require 'rest-graph/auto_load'
       include RestGraph::RailsUtil

   Now you can make use of the RestGraph commands :)

-9. So now you need to setup the access to your application in the controller.
+8. So now you need to setup the access to your application in the controller.
 RestGraph can do it for you using the data from your rest-graph.yaml file.
 All you need to do is to run rest_graph_setup function.
 Let's use it as a before_filter.

   Add this line after the `include RestGraph::RailsUtil`: